jvican/jvican.github.io/index.md

      H/T practicaltypography.com
  -->

 My name is Jorge.
+I'm a Senior Software engineer on the Data Science Platform team at Netflix where I work on notebooks and developer tools for data scientists.

-I'm a software engineer at the [Scala Center][scalacenter] where I work on developer tools for the [Scala programming language][scala-lang].
+Formerly, I worked at the [Scala Center][scalacenter] on developer tools for the [Scala programming language][scala-lang].

-My work lies at the intersection of compiler technology and build tools, with a special focus on developer productivity and compilation performance.
+I have a fondness for developing tools that make scientists and engineers more productive.
+My work usually lies at the intersection of compiler technology, build tools and IDEs.

 ### Projects

 - [sbt/zinc], Scala's incremental compiler.
-- [scalacenter/bloop], a fast Scala build server.
+- [scalacenter/bloop], a build-tool-agnostic fast Scala build server.
 - [BSP][scalacenter/bsp], a build server protocol.
 - [sbt/sbt], the most popular Scala build tool.
-- [scalacenter/scalac-profiling], a proof-of-concept `scalac` profiler.
+- [scalacenter/scalac-profiling], a profiler for the `scalac` compiler.

 ### Presentations